microtick/mtapi/README.md

 time a trade is made.
 If the spot price is in the direction of the trade as compared to the consensus price, the premium will be adjusted up, i.e. the market maker will receive more premium than requested (generally a good thing).
 If the spot price is in the opposite side of the consensus from the direction of the trade, the premium will be adjusted down, i.e. the market maker will receive fewer premium than requested.
-Premium is paid in fox tokens.
+Premium is paid in dai tokens.

 Returns the quote id